masomatics/NFTPublic/README.md

-# Codebase for the paper Neural Fourier Transform: A General Approach to Equivariant Representation Learning
+# Neural Fourier Transform: A General Approach to Equivariant Representation Learning
-[[arXiv]](https://arxiv.org/abs/2305.18484) by Masanori Koyama, Kenji Fukumizu, Kohei Hayashi, Takeru Miyato.
+This is a minimal Codebase for [[arXiv]](https://arxiv.org/abs/2305.18484) by Masanori Koyama, Kenji Fukumizu, Kohei Hayashi, Takeru Miyato.

 ## NFT for 1d Experiment　(Foldername oned_experiments)